-Description Statement Ability to manage time to complete the project We developed project schedules and set performance targets Ability to identify project topics We identified more than two submission project topics Ability to find ideas to support the project We found ideas as a test phase to support the completion of the project Ability to test the tools We did a test tool to get relevant data to the theory Ability to make progress report on project completion We made the progress report of project completion as a reference of improvement ponses of future Physics teacher to the project completion can be seen in table 5.
+Description Statement Ability to manage time to complete the project We developed project schedules and set perfor- mance targets Ability to identify project topics We identified more than two submission project topics Ability to find ideas to support the project We found ideas as a test phase to support the completion of the project Ability to test the tools We did a test tool to get relevant data to the the- ory Ability to make progress report on project com- pletion We made the progress report of project comple- tion as a reference of improvement sults of the students on the project completion completion can be seen in table 5. process.

-The above table shows the interview results of the students on the project completion process.
 While the results of questionnaire res-

+The above table shows the interview reponses of further point of the project